 We use our podcasts to explore some of the current issues, trends, challenges and niggles in contemporary early childhood education.
 We aim to provoke thoughtful and respectful dialogue among colleagues and other professionals interested in young children in order to continue to critique our craft.

-FREE - FORTNIGHTLY - FRIDAY: Our podcasts are generally released each fortnight on a Friday and offer free access to all.
+FREE - Our podcasts are released through harcourtburke.podbean.com and offer FREE access to all.

 The rush hours: Reclaiming 11- 2 for young children

 In this episode we explore the 11-2 time frame (or thereabouts) in early childhood settings to highlight some of the anxiety and stresses that we may unintentionally expose children to in this part of the day.
 We ask educators to be mindful of children's relationship with food and to further consider the role of self-regulation.
 You are welcome to share via the links below!

 In this episode we explore three questions around quality.
 Can quality look like something?
 Can quality be branded?
 How easy is it to masquerade as quality to get through an assessment and rating visit?
 You are welcome to share via the links below.